phlipper/ichannel/README.md

 __DESCRIPTION__

-A modern and easy to use interprocess communication(IPC) primitive.
+A modern, flexible & easy to use interprocess communication(IPC) primitive.
 The basic premise is that you can "put" and "get" Ruby objects to/from a channel.
 This works across any Ruby process & its subprocesses, though, which is why it can be useful.
+You could describe putting and getting objects from the channel as sending messages across the channel but the message can be (almost) any Ruby object if you are using Marshal.
+JSON should be faster but it has far fewer representations of native Ruby objects although if you are message passing a Hash object works very well.

 __SERIALIZERS__